mateus-sartorio/ssh-honeypot/README.md

 Cowrie provides us with a docker image, that we can configured when creating a container from it.
 To do so, we can use some default configuration files that should be placed inside the `etc` volume in the cowrie container.
 For this experiment, we need only `userdb.txt`, that can be found inside `etc` folder of this repository (the `etc` folder is already mapped in the `docker-compose.yml` file to the right directory inside the container, so all cowrie configuration files can be placed inside the `etc` folder of the repository, and it should be enough to apply them correctly when the container starts).
 For our tests, we defined a `root` user with password `ewA9w`.

-A list of all possible files and configurations that can be used with cowrie can be found on [Cowrie's official documentation](https://cowrie.readthedocs.io/en/latest/README.html#configuring-cowrie-in-docker).
+A list of all possible files and configurations that can be used with cowrie can be found on [cowrie's official documentation](https://cowrie.readthedocs.io/en/latest/README.html#configuring-cowrie-in-docker).

 To start you ssh honeypot, simply run the following command on the cloned repository root directory (make sure to have the docker engine running):